 The layer of forest located underneath the canopy.
-The understory is made up of smaller trees and shrubs that grow to replace older trees that die.
+Here, smaller trees and shrubs grow, replacing older trees as they die.

 The system of trees and associated plants that grow in small groups or under forest conditions on public and private lands in cities, suburbs and towns.
 This includes the approximately 74.4 billion trees in the U.S. that are located in parks, along streets and around private homes and businesses.